GDX Or Gold - Which One Is Better Now?

 The table above presents a hypothetical case of a mining company producing gold at the cost of $700 per ounce of gold.
 The only variable is the price of gold:

-- At the price of gold of $1,000 per ounce the company earns $300 per ounce of gold (revenue of $1,000 less the cost of $700)
+- At the price of gold of $1,000 per ounce, the company earns $300 per ounce of gold (revenue of $1,000 less the cost of $700)

-- At the price of gold of $1,250 per ounce the company earns $550 per ounce of gold (revenue of $1,250 less the cost of $700)
+- At the price of gold of $1,250 per ounce, the company earns $550 per ounce of gold (revenue of $1,250 less the cost of $700)

 So, a 25% increase in gold prices drives the company's profit by 83.3%.
-In other words, if gold prices rise 25%, the company's market valuation should go up by around 83% (the leverage is 3.33:1 (83.3% divided by 25%).
-That is why during a bull market in gold / silver investors load up on shares of precious metals miners.
+In other words, if gold prices rise 25%, the company's market valuation should go up by around 83% (the leverage is 3.33:1 (83.3% divided by 25%)).
+That is why during a bull market in gold/silver, investors load up on shares of precious metals miners.
 Is it logical?
 I think it is.

 Logic and financial markets